Bijesse/curriculum2016/year2/units/7-openWeatherAPI/README.md

 #Open Weather API Project
 ![Imgur](http://i.imgur.com/wU98le9m.jpg)

-The webapp the students create in this unit consists of an input field and button that will be used to display weatehr data about a specified city.
+The webapp the students create in this unit consists of an input field and button that will be used to display weather data about a specified city.

 ### Solution Code